rust-lang/rust/text/0000-unstable-sort.md

 # Drawbacks
 [drawbacks]: #drawbacks

-The implementation of sort algorithms will grow bigger, and there will be more code to review.
+The amount of code for sort algorithms will grow, and there will be more code to review.

 It might be surprising to discover cases where `slice::sort` is faster than `slice::sort_unstable`.
 However, these peculiarities can be explained in